-The regulations for electromechanical devices apply to temporary leads and electrodes such as the catheters RytmoLas®m.
-If line-powered instruments are used close to the patient, adequate measures must be taken to avoid those extraneous electrical currents reach the external pacemaker, the lead, or the heart.
+Regulations for electromechanical devices apply to temporary leads and electrodes such as the catheters RytmoLas®.

+If line-powered instruments are used close to the patient, adequate measures must be taken to avoid those extraneous electrical currents reaching the external pacemaker, the lead, or the heart.
 Such currents may trigger severe complications such as lethal arrhythmias.

 Use only such instruments that comply with protection class CF (cardiac floating) and follow the instructions given in their manuals.